Jolie, Salonga, Chloe Kim glam up state dinner for SKorea

 Guests will be ushered to the State Dining Room at the other end of the State Floor after dinner to be entertained by performances from Broadway stars Salonga, Norm Lewis and Jessica Vosk.

-Lewis, for all his experience, said he still gets nervous performing for big events.
+Lewis, for all his experience, said he still gets nervous performing at big events.

 “Oh God, always nerves,” he said.
 "But you know what?
 It’s for a good cause and I’m very excited to be here.”